 MSR Hubba Hubba NX 2

-Built to endure punishing trails, the Hubba Hubba is twice as light as ordinary rain-resistant tents but just as hard-wearing.
-The 20D rainfly and 30D floor are weaved from a closely guarded nylon blend that’s as tough as higher denier fabrics.
+Built to endure punishing trails, the Hubba Hubba is twice as light as ordinary rain-resistant tents but is as hard-wearing.
+The 20D rainfly and 30D floor are weaved from a tight nylon blend that’s as tough as higher denier fabrics.

 The model is built to sit through harsh weather.
 Its shape is low and round to keep the wind from blowing it over.
 The rainfly gutters out excess precipitation over the door and the aluminum poles can handle high winds.

-The only downsides to this elite-level tent are its awkward mid-rain pitching and less-than-friendly price tag.
+The only downsides to this elite-level tent are its awkward mid-rain pitching and the price tag.
 You can’t set the Hubba Hubba in the middle of the pouring rain without getting the inner canopy wet.
 And you can’t set an average budget for it either.
-But really, these are just minor limitations for a tent that performs so well.
+But, these are just minor limitations for a tent that performs so well.

-Bottom line: The MSR Hubba Hubba performs all the critical features of a highly weatherproof tent.
-It doesn’t just center on being waterproof.
-It’s surprisingly robust, lightweight, and convenient as well.
+Bottom line: The MSR Hubba Hubba performs all the critical features of a superb weatherproof tent.
+It doesn’t center on being waterproof.
+It’s robust, lightweight, and convenient as well.

 Nothing puts a damper on a camping trip more than a leaky tent, but you’ll never have that issue with our pick for the best tent for heavy rain!